vanruc/todoApp/README.md

     <newParameters/>
 </view>
 ```
-We've already finish our views.
-In the next section we will cover some advance concept like condition, action and event handler.
-To apply these concept our Application will be more logical, reach to production grade of an application.
+We've now finished our views.
+In the next section we will cover some advanced concepts such as condition, action and event handler.
+To apply these concepts, our Application will become more logical, aiming for a high production grade of an application.

-## Advance Enhancements
+## Advanced Enhancements
-In this section we will go to update our `Todo` application to make it more powerfull and close to the production grade of Application.
+In this section we will update our `Todo` application to make it more powerful and closer to the production grade of an application.

 In this section we wil go through and apply some concept like `condition`, `filter`, `action` and we also will touch to the `bizlet and extension class` - `Bizlet` is a class related to a document which extends default bean behaviours.

 ### Staff

-Firstly we will go to enhance the `Staff` document first, to see how we can apply above concepts to our document.
+Firstly we will enhance the `Staff` document, to see how we can apply the above concepts to our document.

 1. Add `My Staff Information` menu item to `Project Member`
 2. Only allow `Staff Manager` to select `User`.
-3. When Staff Manager select User from dropdown box, it will auto update contact information and contact image.
+3. When Staff Manager selects User from dropdown box, it will automatically update contact information and contact image.
-4. `User` dropbox should not show user which associate with another `Staff`
+4. `User` dropbox should not show user which associates with another `Staff`
 5. Only allow `Staff Manager` to update `Work Info` data
 6. Allow `Project Member` to update `Contact Info` and `Personal Info` only.